Data exports

 >>> TrainingDataExport('6565fbf2356124f1daa3acc522')

-Fetch training export dataset
+Fetch a training export dataset

 from datarobot.models.deployment import TrainingDataExport